Networking has become an inevitable part of career building.

 Not any big favor.
 Just a small one is more than enough, ONLY IF it is a genuine attempt from your side.
 Like,

+“Hi Sophia, How are you?
+I liked your last post.
+Thought to appreciate your insights through a message.
 I saw your profile.
 I liked the way you have maintained it.
 May I give you a suggestion?
 I’ve read in many articles that a background image is must in LinkedIn profile.
 I’d suggest you to have one too.
 If you’d like I can design one for you.
 As I’m a graphic designer, I’d love to do it.
 Lemme know if you want to.
 And please be assured that it’ll be free of cost.
 Just can’t resist my designing genie, lol”

 Or

+“Hi Sophia, How are you?
+I like your content.
+Thought to appreciate your insights personally.
+You’re doing great!
 I can see that you’re really passionate about content marketing.
 I’m also passionate about the same.
 I’d love to exchange insights about the same.

 I came across this article (article link) a few days back.
 They have mentioned some useful SEO tools to boost content.
 I think you’ll like it.
 Once you read it, you can lemme know.

 We can have a discussion about the same.
 Nothing is a better source of learning that these kinds of discussions.
-Looking forward to hearing from you.
+Looking forward to hearing from you.”

 Please pay attention to the use of the word “can” in the second message.

-“We CAN have a discussion”By using “can”, you’re not insisting.
+“You CAN lemme know” “We CAN have a discussion”By using “can”, you’re not insisting.

 You’re humbly asking.
 With the use of right words and an offer to help, you added real value.
 There is a very high probability that the person will revert back with a positive response.